uq-eresearch/thales/doc/thales-install-guide.md

     The tests should run without producing any failures.

-5. If using the Unicorn Web server, create the directory to hold the PID file (that was specified in the Unicorn config file) and make sure it is writable by the Unicorn process worker (see config/unicorn.rb).
+5. If using the Unicorn Web server for development testing, create the directory to hold the PID file (that was specified in the Unicorn config file) and make sure it is writable by the Unicorn process worker (see config/unicorn.rb).
 This is important because Unicorn will fail if the directory not exist.

         mkdir -p tmp/pids